JuliaArrays/MetadataArrays.jl/README.md

  "Louise"
 ```

-The parent `Array` as well as the metadata can be recovered with `parent` and `shifts` respectively.
+The parent `AbstractArray` as well as the metadata can be recovered with `parent` and `metadata` respectively.

 ```julia
 julia> parent(s)